jlabeit/sdsl-lite/README.md

 Using parallel code
 -------------------

-To make use of the parallel version of the code a compiler with full cilkplus support is needed.
+To make use of multiple cores a compiler with full cilkplus support is needed.
 So far the code only was tested with gcc 4.8 cilk-branch and gcc 5.1.
-To enable cilkplus set the environment variable GCILK (export GCILK=true) before running the install script.
+Before running the install script setup the compiler and define the environment variable GCILK (export GCILK=true).
+To run compile code with the parallel version of SDSL pass -DCILKP as a compiler flag in addition to the cilkplus compiler flags.
 See the example parallel-saca.cpp on how to use the parallel version of divsufsort (don't foget to set GCILK before compiling).

 Installation